josefarias/hotwire_combobox/README.md

 > [!IMPORTANT]
-> We need your help to finalize this gem's first major release.
-Please use it in your apps and report any issues.
+> HotwireCombobox is at an early stage of development.
+It's nearing a beta release, but the API might change and bugs are expected.
+Please continue to use the library and report any issues in the GitHub repo.

 ## Installation